-Choose which days you’d like to experience from the three days listed below, all of which run from Inverness.
+Choose which days you’d like to experience from the three days listed below, all of which operate from Inverness.

 Explore the stunningly beautiful Highlands where the Outlander novels are set, then visit two of the filming locations, including the hauntingly beautiful Craigh na Dun…